tharel1/polymorphic-unity/README.md

 Unity inspector lack on support polymorphism.
 This library allow you, to define all the children class of a base class.
 The inspector will serialize their fields dynamically depending on the current choosen child.

 :white_check_mark: Supports :
-* Concrete class, abstract class and interface parent.
+* Concrete base class, abstract base class and base interface.
 * MonoBehavior and ScriptableObject inspectors.
 * Nested polymorphic objects.
 * List of polymorphic objects.